jmballard/jbutilities_python/README.md

 Prior to commiting for the first time in a new workspace, run the command `pre-commit install` in the base directory of your repository terminal.

+All functions have unit-test in the `test` folder as well as examples on how to use them within the `examples` folder.

 ## Modules <a name="modules"></a>

 This toolkit contains multiple modules, each grouped into categories: